LuqiPan/LuqiPan.github.io/_drafts/random-notes.md

 ###Operating Systems

+####Processes and Threads

 1. How different functions interact with each other is really hard to figure out. - First time working on such a large code base.
+2. Thread should always be in some queue, or it will never be run again.